WPOP

-Weekdays begin with The Vinnie Penn Project, a wake-up talk and interview show shared with co-owned WELI in New Haven, which also supplies Connecticut news briefs for WPOP.
-Also heard on weekdays are syndicated talk shows: The Financial Exchange, The Clay Travis and Buck Sexton Show, the Boston-based Howie Carr Show, The Mark Levin Show and The Jesse Kelly Show.
-Fox Sports Radio is heard overnights and several hours on weekends.
-Weekends also feature several syndicated shows: The Glenn Beck Radio Program, The Weekend with Michael Brown, At Home with Gary Sullivan, Rich DeMuro on Tech, The Jesus Christ Show with Neil Saavedra and Handel on the Law with Bill Handel, all syndicated by Premiere Networks, co-owned with WPOP by iHeartMedia.

-WPOP carries Fox Sports Radio programming overnight and some hours on weekends.
-It is also the Hartford network affiliate for New York Yankees baseball and New York Jets football games.
-In the summer, WPOP carries Hartford Yard Goats baseball games, and in winter, carries Bridgeport Sound Tigers and Hartford Wolf Pack hockey games.

 History

 WNBC

 The station first signed on the air on July 15, 1935.
 It broadcast at 1380 kHz as WNBC in New Britain, Connecticut, about 10 miles southwest of Hartford.
 The station, owned by William J. Sanders, began as a daytimer powered at only 250 watts.
 It was originally issued the call sign WMFE, but changed to WNBC on June 12, 1935.
 The WNBC license was transferred to State Broadcasting Corporation in June 1936.
 The station, along with WELI in New Haven and WCOP in Boston, was part of a group of new stations financed by Arde Bulova.

 On August 1, 1938, WNBC announced that it would begin full-time operation by October 1; its daytime power would increase to 1,000 watts, with 250 watts being used at night.
 On December 4, the station became an affiliate of the NBC Blue Network.
 The following year, WNBC was authorized to use 1,000 watts at night using a directional antenna; the upgrade was coordinated with a similar nighttime power increase at KQV in Pittsburgh, which also operated at 1380 kHz.